nehalineogi/azure-cross-solution-network-architectures/apim/README-default.md

 Refer to common documentation link [here](README-common.md) for more details on pre-requisites
 1. APIM in deployed in default/none mode.
-2. Products,APIs and subscriptions created
+2. Products, APIs and subscriptions created
 3. VPN or Private Connectivity is not applicable in this design.
 4. External APIs only
 5. Azure Provided default DNS resolution for API endpoints.